Gadzhimurad Antigulov: Post-UFC career

 As the first bout after the release Antigulov faced Vitor Petrino at UAE Warriors 22 on September 4, 2021.
 He lost the fight via second-round technical knockout.

-Antigulov faced Viktor Vecherin on March 25, 2022 at AMC Fight Nights 110.
-He won the bout via second round TKO victory.
+Antigulov faced Viktor Vecherin on March 25, 2022, at AMC Fight Nights 110.
+He won the bout via second-round TKO victory.

+Antigulov faced Evgeny Erokhin on November 3, 2023 at ACA 165, losing the bout via TKO stoppage in the second round.